Brammm/UserBundle/README.md

 [![Build Status](https://travis-ci.org/Brammm/UserBundle.png?branch=master)](https://travis-ci.org/Brammm/UserBundle)

 A light-weight UserBundle that separates the persisted user entity from the user entity.
+This bundle is not some solve-all solution.
+It tries to do very little, but what it does, it tries to do well.

+**Caution:** This bundle is fairly new and underdevelopped.
+For example, it does not support user roles at the moment.
+This will be implemented in later versions.

 ## Install